snt-spacer/UniLuFP/ros_ws/src/pingu_description/readme.md

 Remove Drive and Joint State from all the joints.
 Set the limits and break force to inf.

-Add a fixed joint between empty and the world xform
+Add a fixed joint between empty and the world

+remove articulation root from world and add it to default prim

+Check that the thrusters in the usd are in the same rpy than the urdf.xacro